hardik-5110/SecurityApp/readme_women_security_app.md

 3. Open a PR with a clear description and tests where applicable.
 4. Follow semantic commit messages and our code style guide.

-## License
-This project is released under the MIT License.
-See `LICENSE` for details.

-## Contact & Support
-If you find a security issue, please contact the maintainers immediately at `security@example.com` and avoid opening a public issue for sensitive problems.
-For general support, raise a GitHub issue or contact `support@example.com`.

----

-**Notes & Next steps**
-- Consider region-specific partnerships with local emergency services and NGOs.
-- Build an offline-mode with SMS and USSD fallbacks for regions with poor internet connectivity.
-- Regularly review legal requirements for audio/video recording and emergency dispatch integrations.

-*Thank you for building safer communities.*